Upper Gravenhurst

-Upper Gravenhurst is a village and former civil parish, now in the parish of Gravenhurst, in the Central Bedfordshire district of the ceremonial county of Bedfordshire, England.
-In 1881 the parish had a population of 354.
-On 24 March 1888 the parish was abolished and merged with Lower Gravenhurst to form "Gravenhurst".
+Upper Gravenhurst is a village in the civil parish of Gravenhurst, in the Central Bedfordshire district of Bedfordshire, England.

 The Church of St Giles has been established in the village since the 12th Century.
 The first school in the village was built in 1870, today known as Gravenhurst Academy.

+Upper Gravenhurst and neighbouring Lower Gravenhurst were historically separate parishes.
+They were merged into a single civil parish called Gravenhurst in 1888.
+At the 1881 census (the last before the abolition of the parish), Upper Gravenhurst had a population of 354.